RezaSoleymanifar/stacking-ensemble-regressor-for-house-price-prediction-kaggle-competition/README.md

 ### Model Description

-We use a stacking ensemble of random forest, extremely randomized trees, gradient boosted trees and a multilayer perceptron with two hidden layers to predict the sales prices of homes in the dataset.
+We use a stacking ensemble of random forest, extremely randomized trees, gradient boosted trees and a multilayer perceptron to predict the sales prices of homes in the dataset.
 The figure bellow can further explain how model works.
 Data is initially passed through preprocessing pipelines, that handle imputation of missing values, encoding categorical features and finally standardization of all features.

-Features are then projected into a lower dimensional space using PCA and data is fed into above mentioned models.
-Each model generates its predicted labels and finally a linear regressor is trained to map these predictions into the final labels.
-This practice--training a model on top of an ensemble to aggregate the results of base models is known stacking.
+Features are then projected onto a lower dimensional space using PCA and data is fed into above mentioned models.
+Each model generates its predicted labels and finally a linear regressor is trained to map these predictions onto the final labels.
+This practice--training a model on top of an ensemble, to aggregate the results of base models--is known as stacking.

 <!--- <a href="http://tensorlayer.readthedocs.io">--->
 <div align="center">
 	<img src="img/model.jpeg" width="50%" height="10%"/>
 </div>
 </a>

-Result: This model able to achieve a combined final RMSLE of 0.1141 on test dataset.
+__Results__: This model able to achieve a combined final RMSLE of 0.1141 on test dataset.

 ### Data Description